 Income tax is levied by the government on the earnings of individuals and organisations.
 The type and source of income, the taxpayer's age, life insurance plans, residency status, and many other factors all affect income tax rates and regulations.

 Pensioners are people who, after retirement, continue to receive regular benefits from an employer or fund; however, their pension income is subject to income tax.
 Yet, the Income Tax Act of 1961 provides pensioners with benefits, exemptions, and deductions that help lower their overall tax burden.
-Learning more about commuted and uncommuted pensions is essential since it will help retirees make the best possible decisions for their financial future.
+Understanding commuted pension vs uncommuted pension is essential since it enables retirees to make informed tax and retirement planning choices.